Improve your financial standing

 Chapter 13 Bankruptcy Refinance

-While Chapter 13 bankruptcy may present challenges, refinancing your mortgage during this time can provide a means of achieving financial stability and a pathway to a fresh start.
+Refinancing your mortgage during Chapter 13 can provide a means of achieving financial stability and a pathway to a fresh start.

 Benefits